Who Sue is

 In the late '90's Sue participated a clinic in Maryland to work with Jill Hassler Scoop.
 At that time Jill was developing her Intigrated Approach to Teaching and Learning Program (IAT&L).
 This program was aimed at instructors and included Sport Psychology, Tai Chi, Yoga, Massage Therapy and of course riding.
 I joined the first course for instructors as the sole Canadian and graduated from it in 2000.

 By 2003 Jill had met Eckart Meyners, Professor of Kinesiology at the University of Lunenburg Germany.
 Feeling he had much to offer American riding instructors, she brought him to the USA to give some Seat Symposiums.
-Sue attended his first Seat Symposium in Rhode Island in 2004 and said to him "This is the Science behind Centered Riding and is why Centered Riding principles work so well."
+Sue attended his first Seat Symposium in Rhode Island in 2004 and said to him "This is the Science behind Centered Riding.
+It's why Centered Riding principles work so well."
 Sue was hooked and was determined to work with Meyners when he came back in the USA.

 Easter weekend 2005 Meyners was to be in Dallas TX for a course and Sue immediately registered for the course, booked her flight and a room!
 Imagine her surprise when Hassler Scoop contacted her and said she and Meyners were developing an instructor program.
 They were inviting a few select people to be the initial core group of instructors and they wanted Sue to be one of them!